1 R Foundations for Data Science

 !(x == y) # negation

 x) and the right-hand circle (y) represent logical operands.
-The green-shaded areas indicate which values are returned as TRUE by each operator.
+The shaded areas indicate which values are returned as TRUE by each operator.

 | Category | Operator | Meaning |